coredex-source/AxonQueryAndDatabaseExecutionLanguage/README-v2.0.md

 - deleteTable TableName  -  Deletes a table.

-- exit  -  Exits the program.

-- help  -  Displays this message.

-## To be available commands -

 - openSafeBlock | openTransaction | openChannel | osb  -  let's user run quaries without permanently saving database until close query is executed (closeSafeBlock | closeTransaction | closeChannel | csb).

 - discardSafeBlock | discardTransaction | discardChannel | dsb  -  Discards all changes done in a safe block and closes the safe block.

 - closeSafeBlock | closeTransaction | closeChannel | csb  -  Saves all changes done in a safe block and closes the safe block.

+- exit  -  Exits the program.

+- help  -  Displays this message.

 ## Future Features Roadmap (EXTREMELY VULNERABLE TO CHANGES)